 Authorized parking areas are shown on the parking map and are so designated by signs.
 Areas not specifically designated for parking are considered no parking zones.
 Any registered vehicles parked in prohibited areas will be ticketed and/or towed, at the owner's expense.
+Parking maps are available at www.mtholyoke.edu/cic/map.

 Disabled Vehicles.
-Improperly parked disabled vehicles must be reported to Campus Police at x2304 immediately, along with plans for their removal.
+Improperly parked disabled vehicles must be reported to Public Safety and Service at x2304 immediately, along with plans for their removal.
 Vehicle owners must have improperly parked disabled vehicles removed within twelve (12) hours or will be subject to ticketing and/or towing.
 Area towing services are available 24 hours a day (see the area telephone directory) to assist.
-Campus Police is not able to recommend particular companies.
-Campus Police reserves the right to tow a vehicle if it blocks fire access or is a safety concern.
+Public Safety and Service is not able to recommend particular companies.
+Public Safety and Service reserves the right to tow a vehicle if it blocks fire access or is a safety concern.

 Unused or Abandoned Vehicles.
 The College will use reasonable and prudent judgment in attempts to locate the owners of unused or abandoned vehicles.
 Vehicles with evidence of nonuse left in parking lots, streets, highways, driveways, or any unauthorized areas of the campus or other lands of the College shall be towed away and disposed of.
 Expenses of this hauling and disposal will be charged against the registered owner.
 The owner of any vehicle so removed and towed under the provisions of this section shall also be subject to the penalties provided in Massachusetts General Laws, Chapter 90, Section 22B.
-Any vehicle without a valid license plate will be considered an abandoned vehicle and will be removed from the College property by direction of the Director of Campus Police or his or her designee.
+Any vehicle without a valid license plate will be considered an abandoned vehicle and will be removed from the College property by direction of the Director of Public Safety and Service or their designee.
 The owner will be responsible for the care or protection of, or damage to, any such vehicle or its contents.
-The removal of any vehicle by authorization of the Chief of Campus Police or his or her designee will in no way reduce the liability of the owner for all violations incurred until then.
+The removal of any vehicle by authorization of the Director of Public Safety and Service or their designee will in no way reduce the liability of the owner for all violations incurred until then.